 During Episode 41, Joymarie and Cortney dive into how our relationships with money are formed, spending triggers that sometimes set us back from our goals and the importance of developing healthier financial habits.
 Ultimately, the journey to a healthy relationship with money begins with intention, planning and discipline.
 Together, these three can help transform the way we value, save and spend our money.

 Here are 8 actionable tips to help you on your financial journey.

 1. Define what financial freedom means to you

 You have to know where you want to go in order to get there.
-Setting clear intentions on lifestyle goals gives you a better idea of what you need to build in the meantime.
+Setting clear intentions on lifestyle goals like having enough to bet daily with Best UFC Betting Sites In Singapore 2021 which give you a better idea of what you need to build in the meantime.